Denbergvanthijs/lectboard-app/README.md

 * Rewrite the POST to be non-blocking/coroutine
 * Add lines/grid to the background
 * Add more colours
+* Fix crashes when invalid host is given

 ## Getting started